-- A number line is a helpful tool for a visual liner representation of sequential numeral order.
+A number line is a helpful tool for a visual linear representation of sequential numeral order.
 Invite a child to start with one and count up.
-Once a child finds the number on a line (for example 4), remind a child to go back to number one and count up again.
+Once a child finds the number on a line (for example, 4), remind the child to go back to number one and count up again.
 Ask questions: “Which number comes after four?”
-“Which number comes before four?” etc. Although this might seem repetitive, children thrive on repetition which leads to mastery as children continuously need to hear your words out loud to develop a strong understanding of quantity.
+“Which number comes before four?” etc. Although this might seem repetitive, children thrive on repetition, leading to mastery as children continuously need to hear your words aloud to develop a strong understanding of quantity.

 Kids Early Math Strategies | Rational Counting

 Please note that counting to ten may come at different ages, and just because your child can count to ten does not mean that s/he understands what ten means.
 A child might learn to count just like a heart-learned poem without grasping the correlation of numeral to quantity.
 Without a solid understanding of how a group of ten is made, what addends constitute it, and how to take that number apart and put it back up again, children are not mastering mathematical concepts.